-This demonstrates the return our shareholders have received through share price capital returns and dividends paid by the Company.
+This measures the performance of our assets.
+It This demonstrates the return our shareholders combines any change in the NAV with dividends have received through share price capital returns and dividends paid by the Company.

 Comparison against Peers (%)

 This shows our NAV Total Return against the Total Return of the Morningstar universe of UK retail global equity funds (open-ended and closed-ended) and the AIC Global Sector.